Yerevan 2800th Anniversary Park

-Yerevan 2800th Anniversary Park (public park in Kentron administrative district of Yerevan), also known as the Vardanyan's park, was opened on 10 May 2019.
-The park is a gift from Mikayel and Karen Vardanyan on the 2800th anniversary of the foundation of Yerevan city.
+Yerevan 2800th Anniversary Park (public park in Kentron administrative district of Yerevan), also known as the Vardanyans' park, was opened on 10 May 2019.
+The park is a gift from philanthropists Mikayel and Karen Vardanyan on the 2800th anniversary of the foundation of Yerevan city.

 The park is surrounded by the streets of Italy, Beirut, Khorenatsi and Saint Grigor Lusavorich.
 The park stretches between the statues of Stepan Shaumian and Alexander Miasnikian.

 History

 Previously this area was a marginal part of the English Park.
 After the construction of the Italy Street in 2002, this site seemed to have turned into an island.
 Due to the lack of maintenance of the area and its poor condition, it ceased to serve as a public park area.
 At that time the trees of the park were sick, old and rotten, the benches were damaged, the fountains were destroyed and non-functioning.
 It was in this area that the construction of Yerevan 2800th Anniversary Park started in the beginning of 2018 and was finished in 2019.
 It took half a year to create the project and another year and a half to complete the construction of the park.
 According to the new architectural project, during the construction everything in the park has been changed including soil replacement of the park territory.

-The grand opening ceremony of the park, that took place on May 10, 2019, was attended by the Prime Minister of Armenia, the Mayor of Yerevan and numerous guests.
-The park was completely built with the financial support provided by the “Vardanyan Family” Charity Foundation.
+The grand opening ceremony of the park took place on May 10, 2019.
+The park was completely built with the financial support and efforts provided by the “Vardanyan Family” Charity Foundation.
 The author of the project is Karen Vardanyan.
 The amount of 5 million 300 thousand US dollars has been spent on the implementation of this project.

 Besides the construction of the park, from the 2019 on the “Vardanyan Family” Charity Foundation will also cover the expenses of care and maintenance of the park for a period of the next 99 years.

 Green area

 The green area of the park is 7,500 sq.m.
 There are 369 trees of 70 species in the park.
-Taking into consideration the climate conditions of Armenia, 250 unique and exotic trees such as Hamamelis “Ruby Glow”, Fagus sylvatica “Purpurea Tricolor”, Magnolia acuminata, Oxydendrum arboreum, Stewartia pseudocamellia, Heptacodium miconioides, Pterostyrax hispidus and others were carefully selected and imported for planting in the park.
-There are also colourful and beautiful flowerbeds in the park.
+Taking into consideration the climate conditions of Armenia, 250 unique and exotic trees were carefully selected and imported for planting in the park.

-The park is both-side surrounded by a fence of bushes of Ligustrum vulgare species.
+The park is both-side surrounded by a fence of bushes.
 Green areas are irrigated by an automated drip and sprinkler autonomous system.
 Irrigation is carried out only at night in order not to disturb visitors.